Zinggi/UnrealScriptIDE/README.md

 Feautures
 ------------

-* **Dynamic, intelligent auto-completion**
+* **Dynamic, intelligent auto-completions**
+	* fully object-oriented completions
+	* Context sensitive completions (e.g. in the defaultproperties block you only want to get variables)
 	* parameter hints
 	* display documentation when you need it
 	* completions feel like the great Sublime Text 2 snippets
-	* get other completions depending where you are typing (e.g. in the defaultproperties block you only want to get variables)

 * **Go to declaration and back again**
+	* Object-oriented goto declaration (pressing it over controller.GetPlayerViewPoint(a, b) will take you to the declaration of GetPlayerViewPoint in Controller)
-	* use F10, alt + left click, right click menu, via 'Goto' -> 'UnrealScript Goto Declaration' or search in the command palette to go to the declaration of the currently selected word
+	* use F10, alt + left click, right click menu, via 'Goto' -> 'UnrealScript Goto Declaration' or search it in in the command palette to go to the declaration of the currently selected word
 	* when browsing in the declarations you can always return to your starting position by using one of the above keys when nothing is under your cursor.
-	* Object-oriented goto declaration (pressing it over controller.GetPlayerViewPoint(a, b) will take you to the declaration of GetPlayerViewPoint in Controller)

 * **Syntax highlighting**
+	* For .uc files and .log files

 * **Build system**
-	* use Ctrl + B, F7 or search in the command palette to build your game
+	* use Ctrl + B, F7 or search for it in the command palette to build your game
 	* if the build contains errors, the error log will be opened, allowing you to navigate to your errors quickly.
 	* if the build was successful, the game will start